freedomofpress/securedrop-workstation-docs/docs/admin/reference/upgrade_to_qubes_4.3.rst

    sudo qubes-dist-upgrade --releasever 4.3 -y --all-pre-reboot

 If you encounter any errors with the above commands, please stop and contact support.
+Note that the commands may take a couple of hours to complete and may appear to hang at times.

 If you do not encounter any errors, please **reboot your SecureDrop Workstation when prompted**.